RaphaelMouravieff/TabStruct/README.md

 Portions of the data are adapted from the WikiSQL dataset by Salesforce.com, Inc., which is licensed under the BSD 3-Clause License.

+This project uses the following datasets:

+- **WikiSQL** (Zhong et al., 2017)
+  → We include a preprocessed version
+  → License: BSD 3-Clause
+  → See `LICENSE.wikisql` for full terms

+- **Synthetic Data**
+  → Fully auto-generated